 How long will the upgrade take?

-The new school is slated to be open for occupancy in January 2022.
+The new school is slated to be open for occupancy some time between early 2022 and Spring Break 2022.

 Is there other background info I should know?